maryammoradbeigi/java_programming/lessons_exercises/README.md

 - double --> real numbers, infinity, NaN
 - boolean
 - char
+- array: hold elements of a type and allows you to define a grouping of primitives or objects (references).
+Each elemet has index starting from 0.
+Array in java is an object itself.

 Note:
 - the compiler assumes that the literals are integer values.
 To declare a long literal use `long myLong = 23456L;`